eiadxp/MvvmCross.Platforms.Wpf.ItemsViewPresenter/README.md

     }
 }
 ```
 2. Our presenter is based on MvvmCross presenter `MvxWpfViewPresenter` which means that you can use the content and window views of the MvvmCross normally.
 When you need to use ItemsControl presentation, you should register an ItemsControl as a container using the attached property `MvxContainer.Id`.
-You can also use the attached property `MvxContainer.ViewHolder` to set the holder type of your view.
+You can also use the attached property `MvxContainer.HolderType` to set the holder type of your view.
 In the following code we registered a TabControl with Id "docs" and we kept the default holder type (`TabItem`), we also registered a ListBox as a container with id "users" and set the holder type to `Expander`, so all the views inside this container will be placed in an `Expander` control:
 ```XAML
 <view:MvxWpfView x:Class="MvvmCross.Platforms.Wpf.ItemsPresenter.Demo.Views.HomeView"
                  xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"